5 Years from Now, This Sector Will Be the Biggest Winner From the AI Revolution

 Red arrow heading higher, above three stacks of ascending coins

-In practice, the limiting factor for AI capacity has already begun to shift from land and data center development capacity (which involves the heavy use of semiconductors) to megawatts and interconnection queues.
-This flips the locus of scarcity from chips and racks to transmission and generation, benefiting top utility companies operating in this space.
+In practice, the limiting factor for AI capacity has already begun to shift from land and data center construction to megawatts and interconnection queues.
+That transition flips the locus of scarcity from chips and racks to transmission and generation, directly benefiting utility companies operating at scale in the affected markets.

 Why Utility Companies Could Outperform Large-Cap Chips and Data Center Stocks